rsnk96/Ubuntu-Setup-Scripts/README.md

 ## Notes
 * If you are using this script to set up a computer with many users,
-    * You need to run these scripts using only one user, say `first_user`
+    * You need to run these scripts using **only one** user, say `first_user`.
+But make sure you have **logged in at least once** into the new user so that the home directory of the other user is instantiated.
     * We need to copy the configuration files to the new user, say `new_user`.
 From `first_user`'s account, run the following after entering the username of the `new_user` in the second line of this snippet
         ```bash
         cd ~